 The role must be a position that cannot be filled by someone already entitled to live and work in Jersey.
-There is an expectation for a ‘Licensed’ individual of a salary level above the average GVA per FTE figure for Jersey which is currently £72,000.
-A lower salary level may be considered for certain positions in certain sectors on a case by case basis.
+There is an expectation for a ‘Licensed’ individual to have a salary level above the average Jersey GVA per full-time employee (FTE) figure which is currently £72,000.
+A lower salary level may be considered for certain positions in certain sectors on a case-by-case basis.

-The ‘Licensed’ consent will allow them to live and work in the Island for this business.
+The ‘Licensed’ consent will allow them to live and work in the Island for the business.
 It also allows the individual to rent or buy appropriate housing.

 The individual will be subject to the same taxes and contributions as Jersey residents.

 Using Professional Service Providers

 Some of the processes required to form or register a Jersey company can only be done by an appropriately authorised Jersey professional service provider.
 This firm or individual will act on your behalf for this process.